savonet/liquidsoap/ROADMAP.md

 - Switch to immutable content
 - live switch with ffmpeg encoded content

+## FOSDEM 2023

+- use source getters for switch in order to be able to play two tracks ever day (#2880)
+- use OCaml 5 threads (#2879)
+- add support for caching of types (#2878)
+- remove requests and use sources instead everywhere (a request is a source with one track [or more])
+- use naive (as in native.liq) implementation of switch (based on source.dynamic)
+- deprecate "!" and ":=" in favor of x.get / x.set

 ## Backlog

 - refine video support in order to have next liquidshop running on Liquidsoap